-- 1) Internal Control over Major Programs: - a) Significant deficiencies were disclosed.
-None - b) Material weaknesses were disclosed.
-None - 2) The type of report issued on compliance for major programs.
-Unmodified opinion - 3) Any audit findings which are required to be reported under Section 200.516(a) of the Uniform Guidance?
-None - 4) KIPP KC's major federal program(s):

-Assistance Listing Number(s)Federal Program or Cluster84.425C, 84.425D, 84.425UEducation Stabilization Fund

-- 5) Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 - Auditee qualified as a low-risk auditee specified in Section 200.520 of the Uniform Guidance?
-Yes X No
+- Selicity Selicity of Hebrioty Stephens Fin 1) nancial Statement: The type of report issued on the basic financial statements.
+Unmodified opinion 2) Internal Control over Financial Reporting: a) Significant deficiencies were disclosed.
+None b) Material weaknesses were disclosed.
+None 3) Noncompliance, which is material to the basic financial statements, was disclosed.
+None Fea 1) Internal Control over Major Programs: a) Significant deficiencies were disclosed.
+None b) Material weaknesses were disclosed.
+None 2) The type of report issued on compliance for major programs.
+Unmodified opinion 3) Any audit findings which are required to be reported under Section 200.516(a) of Guidance?
+None the Uniform 4) KIPP KC's major federal program(s): Assistance Listing Number(s) Federal Program or Cluster 84.425U, 84.425W Education Stabilization Fund : 5) Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 6) Auditee qualified as a low-risk auditee specified in Section 200.520 of the Uniform GuidYesX No dance?